Phase shift-cavity ring down spectroscopy in linear and active fiber cavities for sensing applications at 1550 nm: Experimental Results

-This section presents our experimental results of sensing glucose in aqueous solutions using our amplified PS-CRDS setup.
-First, we prepare various concentrations of glucose solutions.
-These solutions are then injected into a custom-made fluidic cell containing the tapered fiber via a standard syringe.
-We wash the tapered fiber and the fluidic cell thoroughly with DI water before measurements.
-The laser is current tuned by a triangular signal of amplitude $100mV_{pp}$ and frequency $10Hz$.
-The current tuning enables the laser wavelength to be swept over a range of $45pm$ and centered at $1550nm$ to obtain the PS-CRDS data, as shown in the representative Fig. (\ref{Ch4_Fig_6}).
-We obtain absolute phase shifts by subtracting the phase minimum and maximum for a resonance peak as shown with black circles in Fig. (\ref{Ch4_Fig_6}).
-The absolute phases are then averaged to produce a single-phase measurement for an injected sample.
-To produce the error bars, we repeat measurements three times for each glucose concentration.
-The measured phase delay for various glucose concentrations is shown in Fig. (\ref{Ch4_Fig_8}).
-From the experimental data, we obtain the sensitivity and detection limit of $-0.0695 degree/mM$ and $1mM$, respectively.
+The laser is current tuned by a triangular signal of amplitude 50~mV$_{pp}$ and frequency 10 Hz.
+The current tuning enables the laser wavelength to be swept over a range of $\approx~$23~pm and centered at 1550~nm.
+Simultaneously, the laser is amplitude modulated at 1~MHz using the Mach-Zhander modulator.
+A representative amplified PS-CRDS measurement for the active cavity setup is shown in Fig.~\ref{Ch4_Fig_6}.
+We obtain absolute phase shifts by subtracting the phase minimum and maximum for a resonance peak as shown with black circles in Fig.~\ref{Ch4_Fig_6}.
+The absolute phases are then averaged over 50-60 phase dips to produce a single-phase measurement for an injected sample.
+To produce the error bars, we repeat measurements seven times for each sample, i.e., each error bar is produced from the data of 350-420 phase dips.

+The amplifier gain impact on the PS-CRDS phase measurements is shown in Fig.~\ref{Ch4_Fig_7}.
+The increase in the amplifier gain increases the cavity phase delay as the light will stay longer inside the cavity, as shown in Fig.~\ref{Ch4_Fig_7}.

+The measured phase shift, with respect to pure DI water, for various glucose concentrations is shown in Fig.~\ref{Ch4_Fig_8}.
+From the experimental data, we obtain the sensitivity and detection limit of 0.768$~^o$/mM (1164$~^o$/RIU) and 0.75 mM ( 4.5~$\times$~10$^{-4}$~RIU), respectively.